 Some states are participating in the electronic sharing of information reported on Form 2290 and Schedule 1.
 The information shared includes the VINs for all vehicles reported on Schedule 1 and verification that you paid the tax reported on line 6 of Form 2290.
-This information will also be shared with the Department of Transportation and U.S. Customs and Border Protection.
+This information will also be shared with the Department of Transportation, U.S. Customs and Border Protection, state Departments of Motor Vehicles, and the American Association of Motor Vehicle Administrators.
 The IRS needs your consent to release this information.
 If you agree to have the information released, please sign and date the consent on page 2 of Schedule 1.
 Check with your state to determine if it is participating in the program and if you are still required to submit a stamped Schedule 1 as proof of payment.